Tencent/soter/CONTRIBUTING.md

 * 4 spaces for indentation rather than tabs

 ## License
-By contributing to Tinker, you agree that your contributions will be licensed under its [BSD LICENSE](https://github.com/Tencent/tinker/blob/master/LICENSE)
+By contributing to TENCENT SOTER, you agree that your contributions will be licensed under its [BSD LICENSE](https://github.com/Tencent/tinker/blob/master/LICENSE)